 - The Con — "Wait, you're not a Nigerian Prince who needs help hiding his fortune?"

-- Bruce Wayne Held Hostage — "You mean our hostage is actually The Hero?"
+- Bruce Wayne Held Hostage — "You mean our hostage is actually The Hero we took hostages to lure in?"

 - Locked Out of the Loop — "You all knew this?"
 "Yes, but there's a reason we didn't tell you."